FlipB/WinIPBroadcast/README.md

 Bugs:

-* truncated packets longer than MTU.
-CRC is recalculated so partial data is delived.
+* Truncates packets longer than MTU.
+CRC is recalculated so partial data is delived. (only for WinPCAP captures)

 WinIPBroadcast 1.3